telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/bar-series/boxplotseries.md

 # BoxPlotSeries

 This type of series visualizes its data points using box plot shapes.
-An alternative name for this visualiztion is box and whiskers.
+An alternative name for this visualization is box and whiskers.

 The box plot shape allows you to display a summarized information containing five values - minimum, maximum, lower quartile (Q1), upper quartile (Q3) and median - plotted on the numeric axis of the chart.